iiTzMYUNG/ComfyUI-LoraTags/README.md

 * **Locked Tags (Green Bubbles):** Tags automatically retrieved from Civitai.
 * **Custom Tags (Blue Bubbles):** Tags you manually type in.
 Add, edit, or remove these at will.

+### 4. 🔗 Auto-Tagging CLIP Text Encoder (NEW)
+Automatically route all your active LoRA trigger words directly into your prompt!
+By connecting the `TAGS` output to the custom **CLIP Text Encode (Auto-Tags)** node, your saved triggers are seamlessly stitched onto the end of your prompt.
+The node dynamically displays your active tags as beautiful, responsive bubbles right on the canvas.

-### 4. 📋 1-Click Clipboard Copying
+### 5. 📋 1-Click Clipboard Copying
+Prefer manual prompting?
 Your saved trigger words are displayed right on the ComfyUI canvas beneath your selected LoRA.
-Simply click the `📋` icon, and the tags are instantly copied to your system clipboard, ready to be pasted into your text prompt!
+Simply click the `📋` icon, and the tags are instantly copied to your system clipboard, ready to be pasted.

-### 5. 🎨 Modern Canvas UI
+### 6. 🎨 Modern Canvas UI
 Built with a custom HTML5 Canvas drawing engine, this node completely bypasses the clunky default LiteGraph UI.
 It features:
 * Smooth iOS-style toggle switches.
 * Glassmorphism elements and semi-transparent borders.